The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 While the St. Francis 11th Step Prayer is extensively used, anyone can make the prayer of their choice.
 Making it personal prayer’s 11th step will allow for a deeper connection with the spiritual side of one’s life.

 “Higher Power, grant me clarity and strength today.
 Help me seek love instead of resentment, hope instead of fear, and faith instead of doubt.
 Guide me to be of service to others and to live according to Your will.
-May I listen for Your wisdom and act with humility and grace.
+May I listen to your wisdom and act with humility and grace.
 Keep me sober and grounded in the present moment.
-Amen.”

 Leave a Comment